tony9f74c/DontStarveInfiniteStacks/README.md

 - Make animals and insects not require feeding to stay alive in the inventory.

-- Disable the option to murder animals and insect in the inventory.
+- Disable the option to murder animals and insects in the inventory.